 Welcome to the Cornell Cup USA, presented by Intel.
 This is your main hub for all of the information you need to develop your application and final submission to the competition.
 Here you can start the process of creating your team by completing the team interest form, learn more about the application process (see below), read about what you can build, what makes a project "the best", and how the competition team developed the application review criteria.

 In addition to the items above you will also find the timeline to the competition, details about our live online information sessions, the competition's official rules, and information about the final submission.
 The resources page offers downloads on the competition components and their judging criteria as well as guides on how to effectively develop your project.
 Finally, the FAQ will contain answers to the questions that came up in our live online information sessions as well as from emails we receive at email@example.com.

 The application process has five easy steps:

 - Complete the team interest form (see link to left);

 - Attend one or more of the online information sessions (optional);

 - Sign and return the competition integrity form.

 Once your application has been received, it will be reviewed by the Intel/Cornell review team and up to 35 of the top application submissions will be selected to participate in the final competition.
-On October 22, 2012 a list of finalists will be posted on the competition website.
+By October 30, 2013 a list of finalists will be posted on the competition website.
 In addition to this, all applicants will receive an email notification to verify whether or not your entry was selected to be a team.

 What Can I Build